pymo/ppk_bluetooth/README.md

 - Fn+up for volume up, Fn+down for volume down
 - Fn+left for brightness down, and Fn+right for brightness up.
 - Fn+Cmd is Homepage key (Home button in iOS and Android).
-- Cmd is mapped to super (aka Windows/Apple key).
+- Cmd is mapped to Windows/Apple key.
 - Date is mapped to Home, Phone is mapped to End.
 - To-Do is mapped to PageUp, Memo is mapped to PageDown.
 - Done is mapped to Insert.

-If you are using a different keyboard layout, adding to or modifying the mapping is straightforward, just edit the `config_keymap` and `config_fnkeymap` functions in the firmware source code.

 Coverage
 -----------